peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static PeterO.Numbers.EDecimal FromString(
         string str);

  Creates an arbitrary-precision decimal number from a text string that represents a number.
-See `FromString(String, int, int, EContext)`  for more information.
+See  `FromString(String, int, int, EContext)` FromString(String, int, int, EContext) for more information.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>str</i>: A string that represents a number.